 I believe the same holds true for investing.

-By that I mean say you’ve ear-marked $5,500 to invest in your Tax Free Savings Account (TFSA) this year.
-Invest $2,000 now, maybe $2,000 soon, and the remainder until you’re fully invested.
-Be mindful of your transaction costs when investing though.
+Say you’ve ear-marked $5,500 or $6,000 to invest (and max out) your Tax Free Savings Account (TFSA) this year.
+Invest $2,000 now, maybe $2,000 soon, and so on until you’re fully invested.
+Besides trying to time the market, just be mindful of your transaction costs when investing though.
 For what it’s worth, I try to keep my investing costs to around 0.5% or less (that’s a $10 fee for every $2,000 invested).

 I believe the sooner you can get your money working for you, generally, the better.
-Remember, money can make more money if you let it.
+Remember, money can make more money if you let it be.

 Last but not least, the sooner your money is invested, the sooner you can go back to more important things in your life like time with family and friends and causes that really matter.